ScilifelabDataCentre/DIGIfor1Health_web/README.md

 The repository DIGIfor1Health_web is a customized version of the Type-on-Strap Jekyll theme.
+The website resulting from this repository is available on digifor1health.se and it is serving this project for higlighting their work, reporting, events etc.
 Below is a detailed comparison highlighting the modifications made to the original Type-on-Strap repository to develop the DIGIfor1Health_web project.

 1. Content Modifications:

+    * Main (Hem) Page:
+       in _config.yml - updated title, description and feature photo; replaced footer with a collection of icons of the flexible size adapting to page size (e.g. mobile) index.html - contains the home page content devided in containers to alternate images and text.

-    Posts and Pages:
+   * Posts and Pages:
-        The _posts directory in DIGIfor1Health_web contains articles specific to the DIGIfor1Health project, replacing the placeholder content from Type-on-Strap.
+        The _pages directory in DIGIfor1Health_web contains items specific to the DIGIfor1Health project, replacing the placeholder content from Type-on-Strap.
-        New static pages such as about, contact, and projects have been added or customized to reflect the project's information.
+        _includes/header.html : Added new static pages such as about (Aktuellt), contact (Kontakt), and projects (Projekt) have been added or customized to reflect the project's information.
+        Removed all the other pages and tabs

-2. Configuration Changes:
+3. Configuration Changes:

-    Site Settings (_config.yml):
+    * Site Settings (_config.yml):
-        Title and Description: Updated to "DIGIfor1Health" with a description pertinent to the project's mission.
+        Title and Description: Updated to "DIGIfor1Health" with a description provided by project leader.
         URL and Base URL: Configured to match the deployment environment of DIGIfor1Health.
-        Social Media Links: Links to platforms like Twitter, LinkedIn, and GitHub have been added or updated to reflect the project's official accounts.
-        Language Settings: Set to support multiple languages, including English and Swedish, to cater to a broader audience.
-        Plugins: Additional Jekyll plugins have been included to enhance functionality, such as SEO optimization and sitemap generation.
-        Footer: added logos and text and formatting that allows it to be flexible for different media and browser window size

-    Navigation:
-        The navigation menu has been customized to include links to sections like "About," "Projects," "Outputs," and "Contact," aligning with the project's structure.
+        Social Media Links: temporary removed.

+   * Adaptation to mobile devices:
+       CSS flexbox added in _scss/_custom.scss, _layout.scss, index.html and _footer.scss, including flex-wrap (directing to column for narrow screen and side-by-side on wider screens)
+       in: _navigation.scss and _sass/includes - added flex display and fixed hamburger menu for smaller screens

-3. Design and Layout Adjustments:
+5. Design and Layout Adjustments:

-    Branding:
+    * Branding:
-        Logos, color schemes, and fonts have been modified to align with DIGIfor1Health's branding guidelines.
+        Logos, color schemes, and fonts have been modified to align with DIGIfor1Health's (SciLifeLab) graphical guidelines. favicon was changed to SciLifeLab icon (_config.yml)
-        Custom CSS files have been added or adjusted to implement the desired visual aesthetics.

-    Layouts:
+    * Layouts:

    Modifications in the _layouts directory have been made to adjust the structure and appearance of pages, ensuring consistency with the project's design aesthetics.

-4. Data and Collections:

-    Data Files (_data):
-        YAML files containing structured data specific to DIGIfor1Health, such as team members, partners, and project details, have been added.

-    Collections:
-        Custom collections have been introduced to manage content types unique to the project, facilitating organized content management.

-5. Assets and Media:
+6. Assets and Media:

     Images:
         The assets/img directory has been populated with images, logos, and graphics relevant to DIGIfor1Health.